tnustrings/ct/readme.md

 code with text

-codetext lets you write computer programs where the code is embedded in text like graphics or images floating in a document. it's a bit like a jupyter notebook with the addition that code chunks are named and you can use the names to nest chunks.
+codetext lets you embed code in text like images or figures floating in a document. it's a bit like jupyter notebooks with the addition that code chunks are named and you can use the names to nest chunks.

 here's an example: